Dsolnik/sle-mentoring/iteration2/it2_ans.md

 var c = pureFunction( values.a );
 ```

 * Why are Pure functions so important?
-A:
+**A**:
 	* B/c they don't have any side effect; i.e., it doesn't modify the state of the sytem outside of their scope.
 	* They also simplify and clarify the code: when you call a pure function you just need to focus on the return
 value as you already know you didn't break anything elsewhere doing so.